Interview with Esther Duflo

 Elaine Bennett Prize for Research, American Economic Association, 2003

-Author of numerous journal articles, particularly on microeconomic issues in developing countries, including household behavior, education, access to finance, health and policy evaluation through use of randomized control trials.
+Author of numerous journal articles, particularly on microeconomic issues in developing countries, including household behavior, education, access to finance, health and policy evaluation through use of randomized controlled trials.
 Co-author (with Abhijit Banerjee) of Poor Economics: A Radical Rethinking of the Way to Fight Global Poverty, selected as the Financial Times/Goldman Sachs “Business Book of the Year” in 2011.

 Massachusetts Institute of Technology, Ph.D. in economics, 1999

 7 See Duflo et al. (2009) and Duflo (2005b).